kishan0725/AJAX-Movie-Recommendation-System-with-Sentiment-Analysis/README.md

 ## How to get the API key?

-Create an account in https://www.themoviedb.org/, click on the `API` link from the left hand sidebar in your account settings and fill all the details to apply for API key.
+Create an account in https://www.themoviedb.org/.
+Once you successfully created an account, click on the `API` link from the left hand sidebar in your account settings and fill all the details to apply for an API key.
 If you are asked for the website URL, just give "NA" if you don't have one.
-You will see the API key in your `API` sidebar once your request is approved.
+You will see the API key in your `API` sidebar once your request has been approved.

 ## How to run the project?